miketang84/lglib/doc/intro.md

 checking whether an object is an instance of SET

-ptable()
-print one-layer of table information

-fptable()
-print all details of table in the nested structure

 checkType()
 checkType(a, b, c, 'string', 'table', 'number') works only for basic data type, boolean, number, string, table, function, etc.